Thursday, April 9, 2015

 Participants will have their immune cells, called T cells, collected and genetically altered to allow them to recognize and attack a protein found on surface of their leukemia cells.
 The goal of this trial is to test the safety of modified T cells for patients whose leukemia has returned to the bone marrow following standard chemotherapy and/or bone marrow transplant.

 While this research is in its early stages, the potential impact of this therapy has MSK researchers and clinicians excited.
-Unlike standard treatment, where resistance develops to targeted drugs, immunotherapy aims to teach the body how to find and eradicate the cancer cells.
+Unlike standard pediatric leukemia treatments, where resistance develops to targeted drugs, immunotherapy aims to teach the body how to find and eradicate the cancer cells.
 “It’s extremely exciting to have this treatment option available to children in both New York and Boston,” said Dr. Curran.
 “This will allow us to treat more children with this potentially life-saving cure.”

 For more information on this clinical trial and eligibility to participate, please visit: https://clinicaltrials.gov/ct2/show/NCT01860937.